Hexastack/hexabot-helper-gemini/README.md

 The **Hexabot Gemini Helper Extension** is a utility class designed to facilitate interaction with Google's Gemini AI API from other Hexabot extensions (such as plugins, channels, etc.).
 This helper allows developers to easily invoke the Gemini API and integrate advanced natural language understanding and response generation into Hexabot's chatbot builder.

-[Hexabot](https://hexabot.ai/) is an open-source chatbot/agent solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
+Not yet familiar with [Hexabot](https://hexabot.ai/)?
+It's a open-source chatbot/agent solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
 If you would like to learn more, please visit the [official GitHub repo](https://github.com/Hexastack/Hexabot/).

 ## Features